openresty/lua-nginx-module/README.markdown

 **context:** *http*

-When enabled, this module will set the `SA_RESTART` flag on nginx workers signal dispositions.
+When enabled, this module will set the `SA_RESTART` flag on Nginx workers signal dispositions.

-This allows Lua I/O primitives to not be interrupted by nginx's handling of various signals.
+This allows Lua I/O primitives to not be interrupted by Nginx's handling of various signals.

 This directive was first introduced in the `v0.10.14` release.